Bamboo's Role in Fighting Global Warming

 2. Bamboo takes carbon dioxide out of the atmosphere

-It’s said that 1 acre of bamboo forest can take almost 5 tonnes of carbon out of the atmosphere per year.
-The same amount emitted by a car!
+There are many studies discussing bamboo and carbon sequestration.
+One study has said that on an average, one hectare of bamboo stand absorbs about 17 tonnes of carbon per year.
 With bamboo’s ability to grow extremely fast, this provides a consistent opportunity to create a large number of durable products which store this carbon over several years.

 So, not only do we seek to transition the pulp and paper industry away from being a carbon dioxide emitter but actually to a carbon dioxide absorber.